SirSalty1st/Nexus-Human-Thinking-Engine/README.md

 # Nexus-Human-Thinking-Engine
-Playing around with my bootstrapped 'engine' on other AI's plus advanced prompt engineering,
+Playing around with my bootstrapped 'engine' on other AI's plus advanced prompt engineering.